 The Panel Discussion Report: A 2014 Snapshot on the Effectiveness of Panel Discussions at Meetings, Conferences & Conventions offers some of the most up-to-date information available on the effectiveness of panel discussions at meetings, conferences, and conventions.

-Over 500 executives and meeting organizers commented on:
+In this panel discussion report, Over 500 executives and meeting organizers commented on:

 - The effectiveness of the panel discussion format